Casyfill/HSU_Metropolitan_Data/specilative_design.md

 ### Practical Assignment
 Students will be required to:
-- In groups, select a topic and create a coherent slideshow presentation (speculation) over potential ways particular technology might affect cities.
+- In groups, select a topic and create a coherent slide show presentation (speculation) over potential ways particular technology might affect cities.
 - create a blog post, covering presentation

 ### Bibliography